KevinKra/Notes/certifications/aws/developer/resource.md

 - Do background processes or callbacks that were initiated by your Lambda function and did not complete when the function ended resume if Lambda reuses the execution environment?
 - Should you make sure that any background processes or callbacks in your code are **complete** before your code exits?
 - Reusing an execution environment has what (3) implications?
+- Does each Lambda function have a unique ARN?
+- Does each Lambda alias have a unique ARN?
+- The latest lambda version has what tag?
+- Can aliases be modified, ie updating an alias to point to a different version?

 ---